surniaulula/wpsso/readme.txt

 * *Improvements*
 	* None
 * *Bugfixes*
-	* Removed the debug status check from the WpssoRegister and WpssoCheck class constructs (the WpssDebug is loaded later).
+	* Removed the debug status check from the WpssoRegister and WpssoCheck class constructs (the WpssDebug class is loaded after these two).
 * *Developer Notes*
 	* None